Frequently Asked Questions

-Neighbor Ride cannot accommodate wheelchairs.
+Neighbor Ride can’t accommodate wheelchairs (walkers, rollators, and canes are fine).
 Proof of residency and age may be requested.

 Passengers are transported door to door by volunteer drivers in their personal vehicles.
 For liability reasons, drivers may not accompany passengers into their homes (except for accompanied shopping rides).
 Passengers must be physically and cognitively able to conduct their own personal business once they are at their destination.
 Passengers are eligible for a maximum of 12 rides per month.

 There are no additional fees for anyone traveling from the same location and traveling to the same destination.
 Note: A Passenger Waiver form for each additional passenger must be on file in the office before the ride can be scheduled.
-NR cannot transport anyone under 8 years of age.
+Neighbor Ride cannot transport anyone under eight years of age.

-Q: For what types of rides can I use Neighbor Ride (NR)?
+For what types of rides can I use Neighbor Ride?

-Passengers may utilize NR for religious services, classes, volunteer activities, social outings, medical appointments, and shopping, both accompanied and unaccompanied.
-NR does not provide rides to the airport, cruise terminals, Amtrak stations or gaming venues.
+Passengers may utilize Neighbor Ride for religious services, classes, volunteer activities, social outings, medical appointments, and shopping, both accompanied and unaccompanied.
+Neighbor Ride does not provide rides to the airport, cruise terminals, Amtrak stations, or gaming venues.

-Q: Will NR provide transportation to destinations outside of the county?
+Will Neighbor Ride provide transportation to destinations outside of Howard County?